If a P1 error code displays on a mini split air conditioner, there are a few things a DIY type person can do before

 Steps to Troubleshoot and Fix a P1 code

-- The first thing to check is if the unit is getting the correct voltage from the circuit breaker (115 or 230 volts AC).
+- Check if the unit is getting the correct voltage from the circuit breaker (115-volt or 230-volt AC).

 - Check the power wires on the outside condenser and be sure they have a good connection.

-- Check the control wires on the inside unit and be sure they have a good connection.
+- Check the control wires on the inside and outside units and be sure they have a good connection.

 - Check the power going to the main PCB board is correct.

 When a mini split unit gives this error, checking to see if the correct voltage is going to the unit and main PCB needs to be done to troubleshoot a P1 code.

 Check the main voltage going to the unit as well as the power supply.

 Keep in mind If the power supply is bad, this can damage a PCB board.

 Once the problem components are found, they must be replaced.